Some States Embrace CO2 Cap-and-Trade Schemes, Others Reject Them

 image-5687874

-New Jersey withdrew from the pact in 2012 but re-entered in 2020.
+New Jersey withdrew from the pact in 2012 but reentered in 2020.

-“It’s a regressive tax that builds on the fears of people, but then doesn’t deliver anything,” Mr. Heywood told The Epoch Times.
 The state’s carbon offset regime “takes money from commuters and shoppers and people who are so brash as to want to heat their homes in the wintertime,” he said.

 “Unlike a tax, the price on emissions is set by the market, not the state,” she said.
 “It’s also worth noting that climate change disproportionately impacts communities that are already disadvantaged due to factors like income and race.”

-Washington residents will be able to decide for themselves whether they want to keep their cap-and-invest program, as the question will appear at the top of this November’s ballot.
+Washington state residents will be able to decide for themselves whether they want to keep their cap-and-invest program, as the question will appear at the top of this November’s ballot.

-After spending millions of his own money, Mr. Heywood was able to collect the 400,000 signatures necessary under state law to put a referendum to a public vote.
+After spending millions of his own money, Heywood was able to collect the 400,000 signatures necessary under state law to put a referendum to a public vote.

 “There’s a split on the left here ... and the progressives have overreached,” he said.
 “Liberals are not going to vote Republican any time soon, but they’re sick and tired of the stupid [things] that the super-progressives have done.”